tomy2105/KnowledgeNotes/cpp/cpp11.md

 ``T a; return a;
 ``

-When the initializer is a prvalue, the move constructor call is often optimized out (until C++17)never made (since C++17), see [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision "cpp/language/copy elision").
+It is is often optimized out or  never made, see [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision).

-Move constructors typically "steal" the resources held by the argument (e.g. pointers to dynamically-allocated objects, file descriptors, TCP sockets, I/O streams, running threads, etc.) rather than make copies of them, and leave the argument in some valid but otherwise indeterminate state.
+Typically "steals" the resources held by the argument (e.g. pointers to dynamically-allocated objects, file descriptors, TCP sockets, I/O streams, running threads, etc.) rather than make copies of them, and leave the argument in some valid but otherwise indeterminate state.
 For example, moving from a [std::string](https://en.cppreference.com/w/cpp/string/basic_string "cpp/string/basic string") or from a [std::vector](https://en.cppreference.com/w/cpp/container/vector "cpp/container/vector") may result in the argument being left empty.
 However, this behavior should not be relied upon.
 For some types, such as [std::unique_ptr](https://en.cppreference.com/w/cpp/memory/unique_ptr "cpp/memory/unique ptr"), the moved-from state is fully specified.

 ### Generalized constant expressions